Table of Contents

 Historical Significance

-Cassia has been prized since ancient times.
-Used by Egyptians in embalming, mentioned in biblical texts, and traded along the Silk Road, this tree was once considered so valuable it was almost worth its weight in gold.
+Cassia has been valued for thousands of years.
+Used by ancient Egyptians in embalming, mentioned in biblical texts, and traded along the Silk Road, this tree was once considered so valuable it was almost worth its weight in gold.

 Growing Cassia Cinnamon Trees at Home